alatnet/Lumberyard-SQLite-Gem/README.md

 The C++ Syntax is generally the same as the C syntax but due to the way Lumberyard loads Components you will not be able to directly use the C++ classes themselves.
 To use the C++ classes functions you have to go through EBuses.
 Almost every function in the classes has an EBus equivalent.
 Each EBus requires an address which is the pointer to the class that is going to have it\'s function called.
+In addition, macros are available to make it easier to deal with the buses.

 ## Lumberyard Speciifc C++
 Due to the way EBuses function, there is no current way to create a new pointer (i.e. new <class>).